zopefoundation/zope.locking/src/zope/locking/README.txt

 - advisory shared locks for individual objects; and

-- frozen objects (locked to noone).
+- frozen objects (locked to no one).

 Locks and freezes by themselves are advisory tokens and inherently meaningless.
 They must be given meaning by other software, such as a security